cph101/MoreBoxes/README.md

 `imgSrc` - The url of the blook image, **it must be a svg** - String Value

 `blookRank` - The rank of the blook, determines sell price and rating - String Value

+Once you've done, you can upload your JSON to a place like GitHub, make sure you have the direct link, and share it with your friends!